 Single people seeking a partner are most likely to meet that partner within their professional network.
 However, research shows that heterosexual men prefer partners who are less professionally ambitious than they are which sets up an interesting tension within the workplace marriage market.

-To test this, the authors conducted studies at an elite MBA program where many students are seeking long-term partners and where students’ behavior is relevant for the labor market.
+This paper explores whether single heterosexual women alter their behavior in the workplace to avoid sending “undesirable” signals about their professional ambition to their single coworkers.
+To test this, the authors conducted studies at an elite MBA program where many students are seeking long-term partners, and where students’ behavior is relevant for the labor market.

 To start, first-year MBA students took a survey asking them to think back over their prior two years of work experience and whether they ever avoided certain actions they thought would help their careers because they were concerned it would make them “look too ambitious, assertive, or pushy.”
 There were significant differences in the answers between women and men, and also between single and married/partnered women.
-For example, 64% of single women had avoided asking for a raise or promotion for that reason compared to 39% of married/partnered women and only 27% of men.
+For example, 64% of single women had avoided asking for a raise or promotion for that reason compared to 39% of married/partnered women, and only 27% of men.
 73% of single women said they had avoided at least one career-enhancing action for fear of appearing too ambitious.

 73% of single women said they had avoided at least one career-enhancing action for fear of appearing too ambitious.

 To isolate single women’s behavior in different contexts, the authors conducted two field experiments in partnership with the career office at the MBA program.
 In order to test whether women made different choices depending on whether or not their actions would be observed publicly by their classmates, the students in a career class were given a questionnaire about their job performance.
 Some students were told that their specific answers would be discussed in the career class, while others were told that the answers would be shared anonymously.
 There was no difference between single and non-single women’s answers when the students were told their answers would be anonymous.
 However, when students were told their answers would be shared publicly, single women reported lower willingness to travel for work, a desire to work fewer hours per week, and even said they aspired to a lower salary than their non-single female peers.
-Men and non-single women’s answers did not vary depending on whether their answers would be shared.
+Men and non-single women’s answers did not vary depending on whether their answers would be shared or anonymous.

 Next, the authors tested whether single women’s reported preferences changed when they believed their answers would be seen by single men in particular.
 In another career class, the students were placed into small groups with either all men, all women, or a mix of both.
 The students were asked to make choices between three pairs of hypothetical jobs and told they would discuss their answers in the small groups.
 When in all-female groups, 68% of women reported that they would prefer a job with a higher salary that required more hours of work per week over a job that paid less and required fewer hours.
 However, when in groups with male peers, single women were 26% less likely to make that same choice.
 Additionally, in groups with more single men, single women were less likely to choose a more career-focused option.